rfreidel/FreeBSD_bluetooth_control/README.md

 2. **Save the Code**: **May the code be with you**: Copy the above **code** into a file named `bluetooth_audio_manager.py`.

 3. **Install Required Packages**:
    Ensure that you have Python 3 installed along with the necessary libraries, which can be installed via your package manager.
-If `tkinter` is not included with your Python installation, you may need to install it.
+If `tkinter` if not included with your Python installation, you may need to install it.

 4. **Make the Script Executable**:
    Grant execute permissions to the script: